ACCT 201 PRINCIPLES OF FINANCIAL ACCOUNTING (3)

 ACCT 302 INTERMEDIATE ACCOUNTING II (3)

-Analysis of equity.
+Integration of information and analytical technologies in the accounting analysis of equity.
 Reporting of earnings per share.
 Accounting for investments, leases, post-employment benefits and income taxes.
-Prerequisites: ACCT 302 with a grade equivalent of 2.00 or higher and ACCT Major Standing.
+Prerequisites: ACCT 302 with a grade equivalent of 2.00 or higher and ACCT major standing.

 ACCT 341 MANAGEMENT ACCOUNTING I (3)

-Components of several cost systems will be discussed, including process costing, job-order costing and activity-based costing (ABC).
+Analysis of components of cost systems using information and analytical technologies, including process costing, job-order costing and activity-based costing (ABC).
 Elements of standard cost accounting, variance analysis, budgeting, and cost-volume-profit analysis will be presented.
 Prerequisite: ACCT 202 or ACCT 212 with a grade equivalent of 2.00 or higher.

 ACCT 361 TAX ACCOUNTING I (3)